LiamFallon213/DnD/NPC's/Plot Important NPC's/Julius Higeki.md

 Julius collected evidence of these plagues for 5 years, then presented them to the higher ups of many countries, including [[Dorn]], and [[Badowland]].

-They did nothing, convincing Julius that the only way for them to defeat these great threats was to
+They did nothing, convincing Julius that the only way for them to defeat these great threats was to take power himself.
+He quickly forged records for himself in [[Aquagnae]] and became one of the leaders of the [[Aquagnae Arcanists Guild]].

+He always wanted to know more magic, but now he needed it more then ever, he had to know what these diseases were.
+They couldn't be immediatly cured by divine magic trivially.
+Both [[The Sporebloom]] and [[The Bloomplague]] needed at least less

 ---